ScordinoD1994/g1-2025-website/docs/_pages/Text Analysis.md

 ### Preprocessing

-Reviews on Metacritic are written in a variety of different languages, so prior to text analysis we translated to English all the reviews using the Google Translate API.
+Reviews on Metacritic are written in a variety of different languages, so prior to text analysis we translated to English all the reviews using the **Google Translate API**.

 To prepare reviews for analysis we applied some very basic text cleaning, using regular expressions to remove excessive punctuation and/or white spaces, as well as URLS (if present).

 The number of reviews left, particularly by users, for certain games was extremely high (several thousands).
-The analysis of the whole review set would have been very expensive in terms of time and the number of calls to the Hugging Face's API.
+The analysis of the whole review set would have been very expensive in terms of time and the number of calls to the ***Hugging Face's*** API.
 To remedy this issue we decided to cap the number of reviews per game to 500.
 For any game with more than 500 reviews, we have extracted a random sample of 500 out of the total.

 ## Hugging Face Models